-CISSP Eligibility: Candidates looking to sit for the CISSP exams must have 5 years of cumulative full time work experience in two or more domains required under the ISC2 CISSP CBK.
-ISC2 also provides a 1 year professional experience waiver if the candidate possesses a four year college degree in the same field, its regional equivalent or educational eligibility as recognized under the ISC2 list.
-This way candidates will require a minimum of four years of paid work experience in any two (or more) of the aforesaid domains.
+CISSP Eligibility: Candidates looking to take the CISSP exams must have five years of cumulative full time work experience in two or more domains required under the ISC2 CISSP CBK (listed above).
+ISC2 provides a one year professional experience waiver if the candidate possesses a four year college degree in the same field, its regional equivalent or educational eligibility as recognized under the ISC2 list.

-Here is a sample video that takes you through introduction to Introduction to CISSP Certification.
-Hope you find it beneficial:
+Here is a sample video that takes you through introduction to Introduction to CISSP Certification:

 Being recognized by ISC2 is in itself an honor and says a lot about the professional you are.
-Every business, right from the national defense to online shopping is susceptible to security threat.
-A CISSP certification means that you have the education, backing, networking and support systems to fight the treads heads on.
-It’s a prestigious job and of high concern to the employer.
-Inevitably, employers are willing to pay huge for the right candidate.
+Every business, from national defense to online shopping, is susceptible to security threats.
+A CISSP certification means that you have the education, backing, networking and support systems to fight the dangers head on.
+It’s a prestigious job and impacts companies at the highest levels, so employers are willing to pay high salaries for the right candidate.

-- Better risk management – CISSP professional are updated to international regulatory standards like GLBA, HIPAA, SOX, FERPA, FISMA, DoD Directive 8570.1 etc., the insurance requirements ensure that all the emerging and evolving security threats are met with well equipped and experienced professionals.
-CISSP candidates are supposed to be highly knowledgeable in all grounds of information system security and controls.
+Better Risk Management – CISSP professional stay current with international regulatory standards like GLBA, HIPAA, SOX, FERPA, FISMA, DoD Directive 8570.1 and more.
+Insurance requirements mandate that all the emerging and evolving security threats are met with well equipped and experienced professionals.
+CISSP candidates are highly knowledgeable in all fields of information system security and controls to meet those needs.

-- Human resource – Independent evaluation by expert professionals will only mean that the best skill set and experience is being used to counter a security threat.
-Organizations know that CISSP professionals are the best bet when it comes to security.
-The ISC2 standards require professionals to have measurable knowledge, defined skill sets and categorized experience.
+Human Resources – Organizations know that CISSP professionals are the best bet when it comes to information security.
+The ISC standards require professionals to have measurable knowledge, defined skill sets and categorized experience.
 HR departments that employ CISSP professionals affirm their stronger hiring standards and processes.

-- Quality employees – CISSP certified professionals come with a high breadth of knowledge.
+Quality employees – CISSP certified professionals come with a high breadth of knowledge.
 They are generalists with specialties in various domains of IT security and considered among the most valued employees to keep infrastructure safe and secure.